-Upon receipt of referral of an alleged violation of the Student Code of Conduct, OSRR commences an Initial Review.
+Upon receipt of referral of an alleged violation of the Student Code of Conduct, SRR commences an Initial Review.
 The purpose of an Initial Review is to determine whether relevant evidence exists and if there is a reasonable basis for believing the Student Code of Conduct was violated.
-This review involves the accused student (the "Respondent"), the individual bringing forth the allegation (the "Complainant," who may or may not be the victim of the alleged offense), and any applicable witnesses.
-The time to complete the Initial Review depends on the specific circumstances and the availability of parties involved in the matter; however, in cases of sexual misconduct/sexual harassment, the university is considered "on notice" once we have received written or oral communication.
-In the latter cases, we are compelled under Title IX to resolve the matter within a 60-day resolution period.
-The Title IX Office and OSRR coordinate their processes to achieve this end.
+This review involves the accused student (the "Respondent"), the individual bringing forth the allegation (the "Complainant"), and any applicable witnesses.
+The time to complete the Initial Review depends on the specific circumstances and the availability of parties involved in the matter.